 The STETZERiZER® Filter is based upon 100 year-old science and power engineering principles.
 Newly introduced is the design, which is focused on the needs of the customers in homes, offices, schools, etc. Filters have been extensively applied for decades by industrial users and the electric utility industry itself.
-The STETZERiZER® Filter is designed to filter harmonics and other high frequency current (trash) from the electrical environment, thereby reducing the potential for leakage into the human environment and creating additional trash in non-liner loads (televisions, computers, variable frequency drives, energy-efficient lighting, etc.).
+The STETZERiZER® Filter is designed to filter harmonics and other high frequency electrical pollution (“dirty electricity”) from the electrical environment, thereby reducing the potential for leakage into the human environment and damage to other electronic equipment (televisions, computers, variable frequency drives, energy-efficient lighting, etc).

 The STETZERiZER® Filter is based on 100 year-old electromagnetic theory redesigned and engineered for a modern application.
 Much like we protect our electronic equipment with surge suppressors, STETZERiZER® Filters are designed to reduce the amplitude of microsurges on indoor wiring, proving most effective within the frequency range of 2 to 150 kilohertz (kHz).
 By reducing the intensity of these high frequency microsurges the filters effectively diminish the amount of electrical pollution ("dirty electricity") in your environment, and hence, the most harmful type of electrical frequencies.

 The STETZERiZER® Filter fits into a normal home or office electrical outlet, and is a UL (Underwriters' Laboratories) Listed electrical device.
 This unique product can be safely installed by anyone, and thanks to its straightforward design and functionality, has an extensive lifespan.
 The handheld STETZERiZER® Microsurge Meter, which also plugs into an available outlet, allows you to measure the efficiency and effectiveness of your filters.